-Your iOS device can be renamed in Settings → About → Name.
-Oh, and restart your devices after renaming them to help propagate the changes through the network.
+Your can rename your iOS device in Settings → General → About → Name.
+Also restart your devices after renaming them to help propagate the changes through the network.

 Your parents may have restricted AirDrop on iOS using the Restrictions feature.
-On your iPhone, iPod touch or iPad, go to Settings → General → Restrictions and type in your Restrictions passcode (tip: should be different than your device passcode).
-Make sure that the switch next to AirDrop underneath the Allow heading is set to the ON position, or AirDrop won’t be available on this device nor will it show up in Control Center.
+On your iPhone, iPod touch or iPad, go to Settings → Screen Time → Content & Privacy Restrictions → Allowed Apps.
+Make sure that the switch next to AirDrop is enabled, or AirDrop won’t be available on this device nor will it show up in Control Center.

-The Mac lacks a user-facing option to restrict AirDrop, though the adventurous types might want to create a configuration profile under the restrictions payload with AirDrop disabled.
+Unfortunately, the Mac lacks a user-facing option to restrict AirDrop.
+However the adventurous types might want to create a configuration profile under the restrictions payload with AirDrop disabled.

 Your Mac doesn’t need to be connected to the same Wi-Fi network as your iOS device for AirDrop to work, but it helps if they are.
 To make sure your devices are on the same network, on each iOS device go to Settings → Wi-Fi and compare the network names.
 Do the same on your Macs by clicking the Wi-Fi icon in the menu bar.